Anup-Deshmukh/Proximal-Gradient-Descent/README.md

 Dataset:
  - You can download the "news20.binary" from https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#news20.binary

-Some helpful resources to understand proximal and coorindate gradient descent algorithms:
+Some helpful resources to understand proximal gradient descent algorithms:
 - Will update soon...